suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //     ["Once", "Continuously"]
 		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
 		   //   notification refers to the the same notification settings in GPIO
+		   //   notification appears when mode is NOT continuous
+		   //   hardware
+		   //     appears when mode is continuous
+		   //     sensorname is not needed

 		   { 'status': 'NG', 'message': string}